victoria-kaloudis/victoria-kaloudis.github.io/README.md

     <p><em>Figure 3 - Databases and User Database Screenshots</em></p>
 </div>

-After the employee logs into the application, they are directed to the home screen where they can choose one of two options.
-The second option is not fully completed, just added in to the screen shot to show the potential the application has.
+After the employee logs into the application, they are directed to the home screen, where they can choose one of two options.
+The second option is not fully completed; it was just added to the screenshot to show the application's potential.
 The employee will choose Pet Space Availability and be directed to this screen.

 <div style="text-align: center;">
     <img src="Images/Pet Hotel Artifact/Home Screen.jpg" width="300px" title="Home Screen Screenshot" />&nbsp;&nbsp;&nbsp;